syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Creating-custom-toolbar.md

 documentation: ug
 ---

-# Creating a custom toolbar in UWP Pdf Viewer (SfPdfViewer)
+# Creating a custom toolbar in UWP PDF Viewer (SfPdfViewer)

 PdfViewer does not have a toolbar by default.
 But a custom toolbar can be designed at the sample with its buttons wired to the PdfViewer APIs.